ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 - Formerly long lived sentient, GTN is part Nephil / part Human, probably undying.

-- Find box made from rose wood inlaid with brass, 20cm x 8cm x 5cm.
+- Find box made from rose wood inlaid with brass, 20cm × 8cm × 5cm.
   It is trapped.

 - Got a few gems, a very small black pearl, maybe 2mm in diameter,